 In this example, current is applied to the motor through the high-side driver on phase U (S1) and returned through the low-side driver on phase W (S6).
-The high-side driver on phase U is turned off and after a period of time (to allow the inductive energy in the resulting LR circuit to decay) the low-side driver on phase W is turned off.
-If BrkDoneThr[2:0] = 000, no brake will be applied and the device will not protect from inductive energy even with the inductive AVS feature enabled.
+The high-side driver on phase U is turned OFF' and all low-side drivers are tunned ON to allow the inductive energy in the resulting LR circuit to decay.
+If BrkDoneThr[2:0] = 000, no brake is applied and the device does not protect from inductive energy even with the inductive AVS feature enabled.